 - Simple Batch Spreadsheet Uploads –can be accomplished manually via CRM Importing module or automatically via email

-- Manufacturing companies, in particular, are heavy users of this type of integration since they have many disparate back office systems such as ERPs that have Inventory, Materials Planning, Procurement, Forecasting and other data that has to be tracked.
+- Manufacturing companies, in particular, are heavy users of this type of integration since they have many disparate back-office systems such as ERPs that have Inventory, Materials Planning, Procurement and other data that has to be tracked.

-- It provides the ability for one button “call out” service as well as screen pops for incoming calls.
+- It provides the ability for one button “call out” service, as well as a screen, pops for incoming calls.
 This allows for enhanced application streamlining and efficiency.

-- Done by mapping the CRM to web lead registration forms such as “Contact Us”, “Sign Up for Free Trial”, “Schedule a Demo”, “Download a Whitepaper” or any other call-to-action triggers on a website.
+- Done by mapping the CRM to web lead registration forms such as “Contact Us”, “Sign Up for Free Trial”, “Schedule a Demo” or any other call-to-action triggers on a website.

-Online Services Integration – Many Industries such as the construction business utilize online services that are hooked into the CRM to provide lead generation.
+- Online Services Integration – Many Industries such as the construction business utilize online services that are hooked into the CRM to provide lead generation.